What is the Mencap NI Employment and Personal Development Service?

-Mencap have been supporting people with a learning disability to find and keep jobs in Northern Ireland for 25 years.
+Mencap have been supporting people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. to find and keep jobs in Northern Ireland for over 30 years.

 We can help you to think about what types of work you might like to do and then set up a work placement for you to learn how to do this job.
 We will work with you to create a plan that says what you want to achieve, how long this will take and what support you will need.

 We will give you as much support as you need during your placement and will work very closely with the employer providing the placement and with your family and support network.
 We will call out to see you and the employer frequently throughout your placement, helping you to sort out any issues or problems along the way.